-The City of Spruce Grove operates Spruce Grove Transit, which currently provides commuter transit service between Spruce Grove and Edmonton/Acheson, as well as local transit service within Spruce Grove.
+The City of Spruce Grove operates Spruce Grove Transit, which provides commuter transit service between Spruce Grove and Edmonton/Acheson, as well as local transit service within Spruce Grove.
 Due to the situation with COVID-19, face coverings are required on all Spruce Grove Transit routes, including both commuter and local service.

 Commuter transit service

-Commuter transit service is available weekdays on Route 560, Route 561 and Route 562.
-A free commuter connector shuttle service (Route 566 and Route 567) is available to connect transit riders from Harvest Ridge and Spruce Village/Greenbury to the commuter transit service during peak morning and afternoon hours.
+Commuter transit service is available weekdays on Route 560 and Route 561.
+The commuter connector shuttle service (Route 566 and Route 567) that connects transit riders from Harvest Ridge and Spruce Village/Greenbury to the commuter transit service during peak morning and afternoon hours has been temporarily suspended.

 Local transit service

-Local transit service will be available on Route 568, effective Sept.
-3, 2019.
-Route 568 will run weekdays from approximately 8:30 a.m. to 3:30 p.m. with service every 30 minutes, travelling in a counterclockwise direction around Spruce Grove.
+Local transit service is available on Route 568, which runs weekdays from approximately 8:30 a.m. to 3:30 p.m. with service every 30 minutes, travelling in a counterclockwise direction around Spruce Grove.

 Where do you want to go?